Bill-Remy/School_District_Analysis/README.md

 - Set the math and reading scores to null
 - Remove or drop the THS records with "null" values

-After remving the data, the analysis of the district and schools was redone with the revised data set.
+After removing the data, the analysis of the district and schools was repeated with the revised data set.
 #  Analytical Results
 The orginal data set contained data for fifteen schools with 39,170 students and a total budget or $24.6M.
 The summary performance statistics are shown in the District Summary Table below.

 <img src="Resources/District summary frame.png" alt="Resources/District summary frame.png" width="600" height="100">

-b
-Thomas High 1635 students - 461 Freshman removed
-Spending per student $638
-Size Medium
-Type = Charter
+Thomas High School has an enrollment of 1,635 students and a per student spending of $638.
+Thomas High is also medium size Charter school.
+There were 461 Freshman student records removed from the analysis per the request from the District.